Reds vs. Cardinals Player Props Betting Odds

-Paul Goldschmidt and Jonathan India are two of the players with prop bets for the taking when the St. Louis Cardinals and the Cincinnati Reds play at Great American Ball Park on Monday (at 6:40 PM ET).
+Player prop bet odds for Paul Goldschmidt, Jonathan India and others are available when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Tuesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!